JimHotchkiss/sports-medicine-app/NOTES.md

-        (x) 3910-200-081, 082 and 083: On these part numbers, please add "5.5mm" after "ANCHOR" (x) 3910-200-084, 085 and 086: On these part numbers, please add "6.5mm" after "ANCHOR" (x) 3910-400-050 and 055: For these part numbers, add "5.5" after "Anchor" () 3910-400-060 and 065: For these part numbers, add "6.5" after "Anchor" () Make sure that for all "Postive Stops" you are referencing what is in Column E, not H.  There are 2 columns that say "Positive Stop?" and we need the content to pull from Column E, instead of H.
+        (x) 3910-200-081, 082 and 083: On these part numbers, please add "5.5mm" after "ANCHOR" (x) 3910-200-084, 085 and 086: On these part numbers, please add "6.5mm" after "ANCHOR" (x) 3910-400-050 and 055: For these part numbers, add "5.5" after "Anchor" (x) 3910-400-060 and 065: For these part numbers, add "6.5" after "Anchor" (x) Make sure that for all "Postive Stops" you are referencing what is in Column E, not H.  There are 2 columns that say "Positive Stop?" and we need the content to pull from Column E, instead of H.
             - 13 through 36 in the Excel spread sheet
     [] Default Button feature - Hand piece and foot pedal () Onclick, render Default settings feature